Cut the cost of your film fix

 In the old days, film fans who wanted to watch the latest blockbusters in the comfort of their own homes had to first make a trip to the local video store to see what was in stock.
 Then, after viewing, they had to return the video or DVD on time to avoid a fine.

 Postal DVD services have changed all that.
 Customers pay a monthly fee, by direct debit, which in turn offers you between one and five DVDs at any one time.
 You create a ‘wish list’ of films online and the company starts to post your chosen titles out to you.
 You watch them at your leisure and then send them back.

 Lovefilm is arguably the best known DVD rental service and has around 80,000 titles on offer.
 It also powers DVD rental services offered by Tesco, WHSmith and Amazon.

 It costs between £4.99 and £11.99 per month depending on how many DVDs you want to be able to rent at any one time, though you can get a discount if you are a member of Amazon Prime - Lovefilm was bought by Amazon a couple of years ago.
 You can get a 30-day free trial.

 Its main rival now is Cinema Paradiso, which claims to have over 90,000 titles on offer.
 It costs between £6.98 and £19.98 a month depending on how many titles you want to be able to rent at any one time.

 "Many companies offer free trials," says a Which? spokesperson.
 "But you need to be sure to cancel, and return all DVDs, before the first payment’s due or you’ll be charged."

 If you have digital TV or a Freeview box then you’ll already have free access to FilmFour, the film arm of Channel 4, although you don’t have any choice over which films are shown and when.

-If you have Sky, Virgin Media, BT Vision or Tiscali TV, you will also have the option of subscribing to movie channels or paying for each film you watch.
+Some TV services, such as Sky, Virgin Media and BT, also have the option of subscribing to movie channels or paying for each film you watch.